-If you like Thai peanut sauce, try these similar vegan recipe for sesame noodles.
-Add a few diced veggies if you like, such as broccoli, snow peas or bell pepper.
-Scroll down for more vegetarian and vegan Chinese and noodle recipes to try.
+If you like Thai peanut sauce, try this vegan recipe for sesame noodles.
+Add a few diced veggies if you like, such as broccoli, snow peas, or bell peppers.

-Be sure you use rice stick noodles and a gluten-free and wheat-free soy sauce (such as tamari) if you need this recipe to be gluten-free.
+Be sure to use rice stick noodles and a gluten-free and wheat-free soy sauce (such as tamari) if you need this recipe to be gluten free.

 - 1 pound rice stick noodles

 - 2 tbsp + 1 tbsp sesame oil

 - 2 tsp soy sauce (or tamari for gluten free)